“A reverse mortgage sounds interesting, but I have so many questions I don’t know where to start.”

 Like traditional “forward” mortgages, your interest rate determines the amount of interest you’ll pay on your loan.
 And when it comes to reverse mortgage, there are two rate-type products: Fixed rate and adjustable-rate (ARMs).
 With a fixed-rate reverse mortgage, the interest rate remains the same for the life of the loan, but requires a single lump-sum disbursement at the time of closing.
 With an ARM product, payment can be received via single lump-sum disbursement, line of credit, term, or tenure options.
 The annual adjustable rate comes with a periodical change of up to 2% with a lifetime cap rate of 5% over the start rate.
 Generally, these interest rates are slightly lower than those of fixed-rate mortgages, but offer greater flexibility with multiple payment options.
 For up-to-the-minute rates, and to see what you can qualify for at any given time, check out our Free Quote Calculator.

 No, reverse mortgage funds are considered non-taxable.
 What’s more, you can avoid making taxable withdrawals from 401(k) or other retirement plans by replacing the money with a tax-free reverse mortgage*.
+To learn more, watch our video on the tax implications of a reverse mortgage.

 Yes.
 While reverse mortgages do not require monthly mortgage payments, you may choose to make periodic payments as often as you’d like.
 Unlike some other types of loans, with a reverse mortgage there are no prepayment penalties.